kryptokommunist/kryptokommunist.github.io/_posts/tech/2020-08-31-google-summer-of-code.md

 <iframe height="900" src="/embedding-single-widget-gsoc-2020-demo.html"></iframe>

-You get this cool feature almost for free thanks to Jupyter and without touching any Javascript.
+<br/>You get this cool feature almost for free thanks to Jupyter and without touching any Javascript.
 I created an example notebook to illustrate the process and potential:

 <iframe height="800" src="/embedding-single-widget-gsoc-2020.html"></iframe>